 - I am grateful I live in a brand new apartment that is so comfortable to live in.
 I am grateful for hot and cold running water.

 - I am grateful that any time I am hungry I can cook myself a lovely meal.

 - I am grateful that I can go to a grocery store and there is food on the shelves that is available to purchase, and also that I can afford.

-- I am grateful that I have a choice to drive a safe, luxury vehicle to drive.
+- I am grateful that I have a choice to drive a safe, luxury vehicle.

-- I am grateful that I live in a society with fantastic roads and footpaths allowing my to ride my bicycle.
+- I am grateful that I live in a society with fantastic roads and footpaths allowing me to ride my bicycle.

 - I am grateful that I live so close to public sporting facilities and trails.